src386/docker-pluxml/README.md

 Development
 -----------

-If you want to build the image:
+For example if you want to build the 5.6 image:

     git clone https://github.com/src386/docker-pluxml
-    cd docker-pluxml && docker build -t docker-pluxml:latest .
+    cd docker-pluxml/5.6 && docker build -t docker-pluxml:5.6 .

 Or you may want to use the docker-compose.yml file:

     git clone https://github.com/src386/docker-pluxml
-    docker-compose build
+    cd docker-pluxml/5.6 && docker-compose build

 Upgrades
 --------